TechnicalInterviewPrep/twitterClone/README.md

 #### Bottlenecks
 Our application service layer is very light weight since we don't need to do any processing.
 It's essentially just a wrapper for our database queries.

 Our bottlenecks are going to occuring in the database layer.
 To recap:
 Total writes: 350 writes/sec => 20 kb/sec
 Total reads: 800 reads/sec => 2.25 MB/sec

-The reads are most likely going to be the main bottleneck.
+It depends on how effective our caching implementation will be, but the reads are most likely going to be the main bottleneck.

 ### Step 3: Data Model and API Design

 #### Schema Design
-The data for our Twitter clone is highly relational, so we'll be using a relational database in our solution.
-This is an example of the schema that you might design for a simplified Twitter clone.
+The data for our Twitter clone is highly relational, so we'll be using a relational database, such as MySQL or PostgreSQL, in our solution.
+This is an example of the SQL schema that you might design.

 ![sql schema](assets/twitter-sql-schema.png)